1965 Houston Astros season: June

 With the scored tied 2–2 on June 4 going into the ninth inning, Houston Astros catcher Ron Brand connected for a three-run homer into the left field bleachers off Bob Gibson for the decisive runs in an Astros' 5–2 win over the St. Louis Cardinals.
 After 140 relief appearances, on June 6, Claude Raymond made the first of seven starts over his major league career.
 He tossed a complete game against the Cardinals. holding them to just seven hits and one run as the Houston won, 10–1.

-July
+The Astros passed the one-million mark in attendance for the first time on June 25, surpassing the prior year's total in under half a season.
+Eighteen-year-old Larry Dierker outdueled an ageless Warren Spahn—a quarter-century Dierker's senior—to lead the Astros to a 6–1 triumph over New York.
+Joe Morgan ignited the scoring with a two-run triple.

+Joe Morgan's six-hit game

 On July 8, rookie second baseman Joe Morgan established clubs records with six hits and 13 total bases, including two home runs, and also collected three RBI and four runs scored at Milwaukee County Stadium.
 The six hits tied the major league record for one game.
 His feats carried through Astros through an eventual 12-inning, 9–8 loss to the Milwaukee Braves.
 This was the first multi-home run game of Morgan's career, with both drives courtesty of Tony Cloninger offerings.

+Early July

 Morgan scored his second career multi-home run game just two days after his record performance.
 On July 10, took Galen Cisco deep in the top of the fourth inning at Shea Stadium, and in the top of the ninth, Tug McGraw.
 His performance was instrumental in a 9–1 clobbering of the New York Mets.